matichek/javascript-jquery-helper-functions/README.md

 # javascript-jquery-helper-functions
 Some useful functions in javascript or jQuery

+## Jquery

 #### Add Class on scroll (Jquery)

-Function that adds a class when arriving to certain element class
+"addClassOnScroll.js" - Function that adds a class when arriving to certain element class

+## Python

+#### Combine multiple jsons into one

+"mergeJsonIntoOne.py" - merge jsons